 - Promote modernization of existing processing units in the designated food parks resulting in technology upgradation, automation, increase in efficiency, improvement in product quality, reduction in cost etc.

-- To assist Ministry of Food Processing industries (MOFPI), Government of India, in the effective implementation of Mega Food Park Scheme and the scheme for Cold Chain, Value Addition and Preservation Infrastructure by being a member in the respective Inter Ministerial Approval Committees.
+- To assist Ministry of Food Processing industries (MOFPI), Government of India, in the effective implementation of Mega Food Park Scheme, Scheme for Creation / Expansion of Food Processing and Preservation Capacities (CEFPPC), Scheme for Creation of Agro Processing Clusters and Scheme for Cold Chain, Value Addition and Preservation Infrastructure by being a member in the respective Inter Ministerial Approval Committees.

 3. Broad achievements of the Department at a national level: